sh-navid/Archive.Learn.Laravel/topic/CSRF.md

 # CSRF
 - [Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf)
+    - FIXME: EXPLAIN MORE
 - [How to handle this in laravel?](https://laravel.com/docs/5.6/routing)
+    - FIXME: EXPLAIN MORE
 # Laravel + CSRF
 - Make a route in `web.php` like this:
     ~~~php